Articles in the series

 - How a customer’s language is detected

-- Including other people in a support conversation via CC
+- Including other people in a support conversation as a CC or follower

 Choosing the email addresses you want to use to receive support requests

 One support address is created for you by default when you create your Zendesk Support account.
-This system support address is firstname.lastname@example.org (where myaccount is the name you selected for your Zendesk Support account).
+This system support address is email@example.com.
+The yoursubdomain portion of the address is your Zendesk subdomain.
 However, you can provide your users with alternative email addresses for submitting tickets by adding other support addresses and by forwarding email into your Zendesk Support account from external email systems.

 You can receive support requests through multiple email addresses simultaneously.
 The email addresses you use to receive support requests in Zendesk Support are referred to as support addresses.
 If you use multiple support addresses, one of them is set as the default support address.